Division of Gaming Enforcement

 Trenton, NJ 08625

-You may also submit an application in person by visiting the offices of the New Jersey Racing Commission during business hours.
-For locations and instructions, review the Racing Commission’s Self Exclusion List Application & Instructions.
+You may also submit an application in person by visiting the offices of the New Jersey Racing Commission during operating hours.

 Meadowlands Racetrack